2024 Belleville Capital Budget

 The second phase in the engagement approach for capital will come closer to the finalization of the budget (around November).
 This will more specific look at the proposed capital budget which would be developed once the preliminary document is available.
 This survey would break down some of the budget items and allow residents to weigh in on the specific projects identified by staff in their draft budgets.

-The 2024 Draft Capital Budget & Asset Management Survey was available from November 16, 2023 to November 30, 2023 and received 122 responses, much fewer than the preliminary survey received.
+The survey was available from November 16, 2023 to November 30, 2023 and received 122 responses, much fewer than the preliminary survey received.

 According to the Director of Finance as reported to city council, the findings of the survey were the following priorities: